-Interviews conducted with 20 ex-convicts and 10 retired police handlers (operating sources, state witnesses and undercover agents) revealed the intricacies of gifting practiced in a variety of criminal organizations.
-Gifting, is embedded in social and communal relations where people appear as friends, neighbors, and kin with strong feelings for each other.
-We therefore should look beyond docility inflicted by terror and violence to understand how these organizations successfully engage in a creative game of trust/distrust.
-Furthermore, explaining the complexity of organized crime persistence in contemporary societies requires an understanding of the moral systems they construct, justice and retribution, and modes of relatedness (Gambetta, 1988; Pipyrou, 2014).
+Interviews conducted with 20 ex-convicts and 10 retired police associates (operating sources, state witnesses, and undercover agents) reveal the intricacies of gifting in a variety of criminal organizations.
+Gifting is embedded in the social and communal relations wherein people appear to be friends, neighbors, and kin with strongly positive feelings for each other.
+We therefore need to look beyond the compliancy instilled by terror and violence to understand how these organizations successfully engage in a creative game of trust and distrust.
+Furthermore, explaining the complexity of organized crime’s persistence in contemporary societies requires an understanding of the moral systems they construct of justice and retribution and their modes of relationships (Gambetta, 1988; Pipyrou, 2014).

-This study adopts the definition of organized crime (OC) as defined by the United Nations Convention against Transnational Organized Crime (United Nations 2000, p.
-5): A structured group of three or more persons, existing for a period of time and acting in concert with the aim of committing one or more serious crimes or offences to obtain, directly or indirectly, a financial or other material benefit” (c.f.
-Comunale, Calderoni, Marchesi, Superchi, Campedelli, 2020).
+This study adopts the United Nations Convention against Transnational Organized Crime’s definition of organized crime (OC): “A structured group of three or more persons, existing for a period of time and acting in concert with the aim of committing one or more serious crimes or offenses to obtain, directly or indirectly, a financial or other material benefit” (United Nations, 2000, p.
+5; c.f.
+Comunale et al., 2020).

-The complex social dynamics underlying individuals’ involvement into OC has been shown to contribute to their resilience (Comunale, Calderoni, Marchesi, Superchi, Campedelli, 2020).
-The strength of social ties among OC offenders allows these organizations to rapidly reorganize, constantly recruit new members and consolidate in some geographic areas.
-Past studies have shown that people get involved in OC through social and work ties.
-In fact, social ties can create a “social snowball effect”, a process in which people get involved in OC through people that are close to them (Kleemans and Van Koppen 2014, p.
+The complex social dynamics underlying individuals’ involvement in OC has been shown to contribute to their resilience (Comunale et al., 2020).
+The strength of social ties among OC members enables these organizations to rapidly reorganize, constantly recruit new members, and consolidate themselves in certain geographic areas.
+Past studies have shown that people become involved in OC through social and work ties, with social ties creating a “social snowball effect,” whereby people are drawn into OC by those close to them (Kleemans & Van Koppen, 2014, p.
 288).
-Often intimate or close relations between individuals bridge social and criminal networks – also across countries – providing new criminal opportunities and solve problems of cooperation in hostile environments in which offenders carry out illegal activities (Comunale, Calderoni, Marchesi, Superchi, Campedelli, 2020).
-Social relations are central to overcoming information asymmetries at the point of recruitment, forming trust relations, and their assessment as “criminally valuable” (Gambetta, 2009, 2011; Pyrooz & Densley, 2016).
-Prospective members may engage in violent and serious offenses to signal a credible commitment to the group, or it may even be part of the criminal training of young recruits embedded in crime-prone social relations (Meneghini, Campedelli, Calderoni, Comunale, 2021).
+Close relations between individuals often bridge social and criminal networks, sometime internationally, providing new criminal opportunities and solving problems of cooperation in the hostile environments in which offenders carry out illegal activities (Comunale et al., 2020).
+Social relationships are central to overcoming informational asymmetries at the point of recruitment, creating relationships of trust, and assessing whether recruits are “criminally valuable” (Gambetta, 2009; 2011; Pyrooz & Densley, 2016).
+Prospective members of OC groups may engage in violent and serious crimes to signal a credible commitment to the group and such criminal activity may even be part of the training of young recruits embedded in crime-prone communities (Meneghini et al., 2021).

-As is the case in many developed nations, organized crime in Israel grew steadily from the 1960s, initially through familial crime networks conducting traditional ‘mafia’ type activities such as illegal casinos, vice and loan sharking, ‘shakedowns’ through violence and intimidation and general gang related crime (Amir, 2011).
-As OC became more organized and globalized, family- based organizations gave way to more professional organizations.
-Still, to secure long term engagement with the organization, OC ritually and symbolically create a sense of family and identity, so to generate an enduring commitment to the organization.
-These fictive kinship ties among their members enables them to create a collective identity, justify their existence and generate lifelong commitments (Paoli, 2020).
-As Paoli (2020) suggests to convincingly create and maintain these fictive kinship ties, OC impose status and fraternization contracts upon their members through elaborate initiation ceremonies (Weber [1921] 1978, pp. 671–73).
-These long-term and nonspecific, status and fraternization contracts also heavily involve the exchange of gifts and favors.
-The factor of ethnicity is important for understanding the basis for recruiting members and operations.
-This dimension is the foundation of cohesion and solidarity between members and of the group as a unique entity (Amir, 2011).
+As in many developed nations, OC in Israel grew steadily from the 1960s, initially through familial crime networks conducting traditional mafia-type activities, such as illegal casinos, vice, loan sharking, “shakedowns” using violence and intimidation, and general gang-related crime (Amir, 2011).
+As OC became more organized and globalized, family- based organizations evolved into more professional ones.
+That said, OC groups still ritually and symbolically create a sense of family and identity in order to generate an enduring commitment to the organization.
+These fictive kinship ties among their members enables them to forge a collective identity, justify their existence, and create lifelong commitments (Paoli, 2020).
+As Paoli (2020) suggests, to convincingly establish and maintain these fictive kinship ties, OC groups impose status and fraternization obligations upon their members through elaborate initiation ceremonies (Weber, 1978, pp. 671–73).
+The exchange of gifts and favors plays a powerful role in this system of long-term and unspecified obligations.
+Ethnicity is also an important factor to consider for understanding the basis for recruiting members and maintaining operations.
+This dimension is the foundation of cohesion and solidarity between members and of the group as a unique whole (Amir, 2011).